Reading Syllabus Grading Examines & Solutions Homework Utilities/software applications Contact

 • MVT, (the Mathematical Visualization Toolkit) by the University of Colorado

-• Winplot, by Richard Parris
+• Winplot, by Richard Parris, University of Hawaii

 • ODE Toolkit, nice Java application for ODEs